Replacing A Cork Tile Floor

 8. General Protection (Surface and Surrounding)

 A. Samples: Submit samples of each type of proposed replacement tile to the Contracting Officer for approval of size, color, finish and texture.

 1.03 PROJECT/SITE CONDITIONS

 P.O.
-Box 989
+Box 4944

 A. Natural cork tiles:

 1. For new floors, finish may be natural, waxed, or finished with a synthetic coating such as polyurethane or given a factory finish.

 2. New tiles may be "through -chip", with granules of the same size throughout the depth of the tile, or have a decorative cork veneer with a granular cork core.

 3. For replacement tiles, new tile shall match existing tiles in size, color, finish and texture.

 B. Adhesive: Adhesive as specified by tile manufacturer.